How to Start a Project Management Business

 Once you’ve decided to make the leap to starting your own project management company, you’ll need a strong online presence.
-Build yourself a reliable, easy-to-navigate website that you can point potential clients to.
+Build yourself a reliable, easy-to-navigate website to which you can point potential clients.
 You can use readily available cloud software to make this happen, or if your budget allows, you can hire a web developer.
-Make sure you have a robust social media presence, as well: For example, LinkedIn connections and their recommendations can go a long way in building client trust.
+Make sure you have a robust social media presence, as well — LinkedIn connections and their recommendations can go a long way in building client trust.

 Promote, promote, promote